 - Carefully remove the paper and pot from the hair straightener.
 There should be a small resin stain made from the bud.
 Now move the same bud to another spot and repeat.

 - When you stop seeing new resin stains, use a razor blade to scrape away the rosin.

 Tip: Some strains are known for their heavy resin production.
 If you aren’t happy with how much your first batch yields, ask your budtender to recommend a high-resin strain.

 Don’t underestimate the cannabinoid levels in your DIY cannabis oil!

 While you’ll almost certainly lose more cannabinoids and end up with a lower THC product than you’d buy at the dispensary, it’s better to be cautious when making and consuming your own concentrate.
 To avoid getting too high to enjoy your hard work, assume you achieved the highest levels of THC possible and give each inhale time to take effect.

 While trained professionals understand the chemistry of extraction, it’s just as important for consumers to understand different extraction methods and the benefits (or risks) associated with each method.

-For clean, CO2 extracted cannabis concentrates and top-shelf flower grown in our very own garden using organic methods, stop by Karing Kind.
+For clean, CO2 extracted cannabis concentrates and top-shelf flower grown in our very own garden using the best available environmentally friendly methods, stop by Karing Kind.

 And sign up for our text program to receive notifications when your favorite oil, shatter, wax and vaping products are in stock.